marselsultanov/java-helloworld/README.md

 # Description
 Helloworld on Java.
-Based on Maven, which support clean, compile, test and packages commands.
+Based on Maven, which support clean, compile, test and package commands.

 Also include:
 1. sonar-project.properties for Sonarqube